-While not as flashy or premium as the Model S and Model X, both 3 and Y have a lot to offer.
-So when it comes down to Tesla Model 3 vs the Tesla Model Y, which car is going to be right for you?
-That's what we hope to answer below.
+These two may not be as flashy, on the inside or out, but the Model 3 and Model Y both have a lot to offer.
+Whether you're interested in range, performance or an interior experience you'd normally only get paying double the amount of cash.
+But when it comes down to it, on the subject of Tesla Model 3 vs Tesla Model Y, which car is right for you?

 - These are the best electric cars you can buy right now